What is a Pneumatic Actuator Ball Valve

 Pneumatic Actuator: This device converts pneumatic energy into mechanical motion, enabling the valve to open and close.
 Actuators can be single-acting or double-acting, depending on the application requirements.

-Rod: The rod connects the actuator to the ball, enabling the transfer of motion.
+Stem: The Stem (Shaft) connects the actuator to the ball, enabling the transfer of motion.

 The role of pneumatic actuators